Teaching Movement in Waldorf Education

 Meet the Movement Team!

-We are honored to be working with an amazing team of movement teachers who are coordinating this portion of the conference!
+We are honored to be working with an amazing team of movement teachers who are teaching and leading this portion of the conference!

 Theodora Mason